bostoncleek/Astar/README.md

 - matplotlib

 # Implementation
-See this [document](https://github.com/bostoncleek/Astar/blob/master/doc/astar_planning.pdf). for more details and theory behind the implementation.

 ### Heuristic
 The implementation of A* use the admissible Octile distance heuristic.
 On a square grid the heuristic considers eight directions of movement.